 We see you, momma.
 You’re trying to conceive, or are already pregnant, and part of your preparation includes practically going blind trying to read every book and blog under the sun about how to get pregnant, what the signs of pregnancy are and how to get the birth you want.
 Pregnancy is hard.
 You’re GROWING A TINY HUMAN, but keep the faith!
 If you’re trying to get pregnant, or you think you’re experiencing symptoms of pregnancy, it’s important that you do your research on the best prenatal vitamins and start taking them right away!
+When analyzing what is the best prenatal vitamin to take, know whether you should take folic acid versus folate and what to consider if you have the MTHFR mutation.

 It’s estimated that one in 33 babies are born with a birth defect and with the right nutrition, many of these birth defects are preventable.
 To jump start your search for the best nutritional support and prenatal vitamin, we are focusing primarily on a very important nutrient during pregnancy, vitamin B9.
 This vitamin has been clinically shown to prevent neural tube defects (NTDs), which are birth defects that affect the spinal cord and brain development.
 Vitamin B9 can be found in two different forms: the form that is most commonly found in prenatal vitamins is known as folic acid and the other is folate.
 But which version of vitamin B9 should you take, folic acid or folate?
 What’s the difference and what are the risks to you or your baby if you don’t get enough?